hydro-informatics/hydro-informatics.github.io/_sources/documentation/documentation.md

 ## Markdown

-*Markdown* was created in 2004 and is a simple markup language that is intuitive and easy to learn.
+For writing a documentation of a code or project in web-publish-ready format, cross-platform typesetting is needed.
+For this purpose, *Markdown* represents a good choice (among others, such as {ref}`reStructuredText <rst>`). *Markdown* was created in 2004 and is a simple markup language that is intuitive and easy to learn.
 Markup languages structure the content of plain text documents regarding the way a document is displayed to end-users ({term}`Rich Text Format`).
 Other popular markup languages are for example [TeX](https://en.wikipedia.org/wiki/TeX) and [XML (Extensible Markup Language)](https://en.wikipedia.org/wiki/XML). *Markdown* became a popular tool for writing syntactically distinguishable computer text that is then translated into {term}`Rich Text Format` flavor.
 Here is an example of how *Markdown* works:

 ````{tabbed} Raw Markdown